Giving Chicken as much love and respect as traditional Turkey gets

 The Joy of Cooking

-This amazing, crispy, roasted chicken, stuffed with apples, dates, and bacon is a new take on the fall season and Thanksgiving.
+This fantastic, crispy, roasted chicken stuffed with apples, dates, and bacon is a new take on the fall season and Thanksgiving.

-The amazing, crispy, roasted chicken, stuffed with apples, dates, and bacon is a recipe that takes on those traditions and turns them around.
-Suited more for people with fewer mouths to feed without relegating the flavors of the season.
+The fantastic, crispy, roasted chicken stuffed with apples, dates, and bacon is a recipe that takes on those traditions and turns them around.
+Suited more for people with fewer mouths to feed without relegating the season's flavors.

 Some backstory